 Now I have a pack of four wonderful dogs, actually three dogs and one fox:

 Spec is a Bernese mountain dog that I have had for 8 years.
 I named him after his interest in spectography at the time.
 He is the alpha of the pack, even though he's very friendly and obedient and was once called by Ritchi a "Huggie-machine".
 But he's respected and a great example to them.

 Hack is a Shiba Inu like me and I've had him for 6 years.
 He's beta in the pack.
 He got the name because of his focus in IT.
 He was elected Mr. Puppy Czech Republic 2017, but certainly not because he was mine, but because he was simply a confident and playful puppy from the beginning.

 Taci is a Cavalier King Charles Spaniel and I've had him for 11 years already.
 He is hierarchically second to last in the pack, so Psi.
 Taci is rather a quiet, shy dog.
 That's why I gave him the name Taci as an abbreviation of the word taciturn.

 Ritchi is a fox, omega of the pack and mine for 2 years.
-Thanks to their energy and friendliness, they became not only Mr. Puppy Czech Republic 2018 and 1st runner-up Mr. Puppy Europe 2019, but is known throughout Europe and probably beyond.
+Thanks to their energy and friendliness, they became not only Mr. Puppy Czech Republic 2018, 1st runner-up Mr. Puppy Europe 2019 and International Puppy 2023.